-Other skull-base tumors that I treat include meningiomas, epidermoids, and glomus tumors.
+Other skull base tumors that I treat include meningiomas, epidermoids, and glomus tumors.
 I also manage the surgical and medical treatment of people suffering from complex ear-related problems such as hearing loss, otosclerosis (an abnormal growth of bone in the ear), cholesteatoma (a skin cyst that grows in the middle ear), and facial nerve tumors.

-In addition to being a member of the neurosurgery team at Memorial Sloan Kettering, I serve as a Professor and Vice Chairman of the Department of Otolaryngology and Professor of Otolaryngology in Neurological Surgery at the Weill Cornell Medical College.
+In addition to being a member of the neurosurgery team at Memorial Sloan Kettering, I serve as a Professor and Vice Chairman of the Department of Otolaryngology and as a Professor of Otolaryngology in Neurological Surgery at Weill Cornell Medical College.
 I greatly enjoy working with students and overseeing their rotation through Cornell’s Department of Otolaryngology.

 When I myself was a medical student, I initially thought I would become a family practice doctor.
 Then I became fascinated with the anatomy of the ear and surrounding areas.
-So I went from wanting to know a little bit about everything to becoming an expert in this very focused subspecialty.
+So I went from wanting to know a little bit about everything to becoming an expert in this subspecialty.

-As such, I lecture nationally and internationally on ear-related, neurotologic and skull-base topics and am Past President of the American Otological Society.
-I’m also a past President of the American Neurotology Society, the nation’s largest specialty organization of neurotologists/skull-base surgeons.
-I have been on the executive council of the American Neurotology Society, and have served on or chaired numerous committees for the American Academy of Otolaryngology-Head and Neck Surgery, the Triological Society, the American College of Surgeons, and others.
+As such, I lecture nationally and internationally on ear-related, neurotologic, and skull base topics and am Past President of the American Otological Society.
+I’m also a past President of the American Neurotology Society, the nation’s largest specialty organization of neurotologists/skull base surgeons.
+I have been on the executive council of the American Neurotology Society and have served on or chaired numerous committees for the American Academy of Otolaryngology-Head and Neck Surgery, the Triological Society, the American College of Surgeons, and others.
 I am also on the board of directors of the American Academy of Otolaryngology–Head and Neck Surgery, and was the proud recipient of their Certificate of Honor in 1996.